dagronf/DSFAttributedStringBuilder/README.md

 I also wanted a _relatively_ safe method for defining the string.
 I really like the idea of using HTML style tags, but this would require string parsing to determine offsets and handling parsing errors.

-This class is designed as a very simple lightweight `NSAttributedString` creator.
+This library provides a very simple lightweight `NSAttributedString` builder.

 ```swift
 let attributedString =